Manjiri1101/283_VirtualizationTechnologies/Assignment2/readme.md

 ## Question 1:
 ### Assignment Contribution of each Team Member
 #### Pranjali Kotgire
-1. Examine kernal source code.
+1. Examine kernal source code and build kernal.
 2. Set up required environment to run expected functionality.
 3. Tried to understand and study about leaf function.
 4. Studied overall exit flow, cpuid exit handler and determined to change cpuid.c file.
-In cpuid.c modified kvm_emulate_cpuid function if eax == 0x4FFFFFFF.
+In cpuid.c modified kvm_emulate_cpuid function if eax == 0x4FFFFFFF. along with this I extended variables in cpuid.c file.
 5. Worked on installation of a VM using virt-manager.
+6. Output verification
+7. worked on documentation.

+#### Manjiri Kadam
+1. Examine kernal source code and build kernal.
+2. Set up required environment to run expected functionality.
+3. Tried to understand and study about leaf function.
+4. Tried to understand vmx_handle_exit function in vmx.c and wrote code in this function and declared global variables in same file.
+5. Worked on installation of a VM using virt-manager.
+6. Output verification
-6. worked on documentation.
+7. worked on documentation.

 Your assignment is to modify the CPUID emulation code in KVM to report back additional information when a special CPUID “leaf function” is called.